jazzband/django-dbbackup/docs/contributing.rst

 **STORAGE_OPTIONS**

-Options for instantiate the chosen storage.
-It must be in format ``"key1=foo,key2=bar"`` and will be convert into a ``dict``.
+Options for instantiating the chosen storage.
+It must be formatted as ``"key1=foo,key2=bar"`` and will be converted into a ``dict``.

 Online CI
 ---------

-We use `Travis`_ for tests Dbbackup with a matrix of components' version: Several version of Django and several versions of Python including 2, 3 and PyPy.
+We use `Travis`_ which tests Dbbackup with a matrix of components' versionsgit@github.com:millerthegorilla/django-dbbackup.git: Several versions of Django and several versions of Python including 2, 3 and PyPy.

 .. image:: https://api.travis-ci.org/jazzband/django-dbbackup.svg
         :target: https://travis-ci.org/jazzband/django-dbbackup

-Code coverage is ensured with `Coveralls`_ and has not yet minimum coverage limit.
+Code coverage is ensured with `Coveralls`_ and the project has not yet reached a minimum coverage limit.

 .. image:: https://coveralls.io/repos/jazzband/django-dbbackup/badge.svg?branch=master&service=github
         :target: https://coveralls.io/github/jazzband/django-dbbackup?branch=master